 - Produced by a reputable source (no antibiotics or added hormones)

-Is mozzarella cheese a choking hazard for babies?
+Is mozzarella cheese a common choking hazard for babies?

 Yes.
 Cheese is a common choking hazard and while fresh mozzarella tends to be softer and easier to swallow than many other types of cheese, it can still present a risk.
 To minimize the risk, slice fresh mozzarella thinly and avoid serving cheese in cubes.
 As always, make sure you create a safe eating environment, stay within an arm’s reach of baby during meals.

 Is mozzarella cheese a common allergen?

 Yes.
 Fresh mozzarella is a dairy product, and all dairy products are common food allergens.
 Research shows that the majority of children with cow’s milk allergy will outgrow it by age 6 and many babies with milder symptoms of milk protein allergy (which can show up as painless blood in stool) are able to successfully reintroduce cow’s milk as early as their first birthday, with the guidance of their doctors.1 2